 When you have multiple mail streams

-Professional email marketers know that you should use different IPs for transactional and promotional emails.
+Professional email marketers know that you should use different IPs for transactional emails and promotional ones.
 In addition, they usually consider using different IPs and subdomains for different countries, brands, and web properties.

 This ensures that each IP maintains its sender reputation – transactional emails, which are highly important and must get into the inbox, won’t have their reputation damaged by less engaging promotional emails, and so on.